-The Department of Veterans Affairs (VA) used to only assess a U.S. veteran’s eligibility for burial benefits at the time of need.
-This practice often leaves family members scrambling to locate a loved one’s discharge papers and file an application at an already trying time.
+Prior to December 2016, the U.S. Department of Veterans Affairs (VA) only assessed a veteran’s eligibility for burial benefits at the time of need (meaning at the time of death).
+This practice often leaves family members scrambling to locate a loved one’s discharge papers and file an application for burial at an already trying time.

-As of December 2016, the VA offers a program that allows veterans to receive a pre-need eligibility determination for memorialization in a national cemetery and other associated benefits.
-This program helps veterans and their families to engage in more extensive funeral pre-planning, which better ensures veterans’ wishes are fulfilled and eases the burden on surviving loved ones.
+Fortunately, the VA now offers a program that allows veterans to receive a pre-need eligibility determination for burial in a national cemetery and other associated benefits.
+This program helps veterans and their families engage in more extensive funeral pre-planning, which better ensures veterans’ wishes are fulfilled and eases the burden on surviving loved ones.

-Burial benefits are available to veterans who served minimum active duty requirements and were discharged under conditions other than dishonorable.
-Surviving spouses, minor children and some unmarried, dependent adult children may be able to receive these benefits based on their related veteran’s eligibility.
+VA burial benefits are available to veterans who served minimum active duty requirements and were discharged under conditions other than dishonorable.
+Surviving spouses, minor children and some unmarried, dependent adult children may also be able to receive burial benefits based on their related veteran’s eligibility.

 For complete eligibility requirements and descriptions of all VA burial benefits, download The Caregiver’s Guide to Veterans Benefits.

-To see if a veteran or other claimant is eligible for burial in one of 135 national cemeteries and accompanying benefits like a government headstone or marker, applicants need only complete and submit VA form 40-10007 to the National Cemetery Scheduling Office via email, mail or fax.
+To see if a veteran or other claimant is eligible for burial in one of 142 national cemeteries and memorial items like a government headstone or marker, applicants need only complete and submit an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007) to the National Cemetery Scheduling Office via email, mail or fax.

-Applicants must also include COPIES of supporting military service documents, such as discharge papers (DD Form 214).
+Applicants must also include COPIES of supporting military service documents, such as discharge papers (DD214 or other separation documents).
 If service documents cannot be located or veterans are unsure whether they qualify, the VA still encourages submission of these applications.
-The VA will assist in finding the appropriate records and either make a determination or notify applicants that additional evidence must be submitted.
+The VA will assist in finding the appropriate military records and either make a determination or notify applicants that additional evidence must be submitted.

-The VA will send a written decision letter to applicants notifying them of their approval or denial for eligibility.
-Approved applicants’ pre-need applications, supporting paperwork and decision letters are then saved by the VA for future use at each veteran’s time of need.
-Families should retain copies of these documents as well.
+The VA will send a written decision letter to applicants notifying them of their approval or denial for burial benefits.
+Approved applicants’ pre-need applications, supporting paperwork and decision letters are then saved by the VA to speed up future burial arrangements at each veteran’s time of need.
+Families should retain copies of these documents for their records.